How to Sell your House due to Ill Health

 The cost of your health needs

 Do you need medicines, or have you become less mobile than before?
 What are your specific needs?
 Do you require any extra help with day-to-day living?
-Do you have a health insurance policy and can this help?
+Do you have a health insurance policy that may help?
 Healthcare costs can be considerable, so write down a realistic figure for the monthly cost.
 The Citizens Advice Bureau (CAB) provides free advice on when the NHS may be responsible for providing ongoing free healthcare.
 This is known as continuing care.
 There are also links to other information about care from Age UK and the Alzheimer’s Society.

-How suitable is your home?
+How suitable is your home for your future needs?

-Think about what doctors have told you about your condition and how it will change over time.
+Think about what doctors have told you about your condition and how it may change over time.
 Whilst this in not an easy task it is best to be realistic.
 How will you manage your condition?
 Will your health get better, stay the same or get worse?
 Will your current property be suitable for your needs as the years go by?